Jovic set for Eintracht reunion after Real Madrid struggles

-Real Madrid outcast Luka Jovic is poised to re-join Eintracht Frankfurt on loan until the end of the season, the German club's sporting director Fredi Bobic has revealed.

-Jovic swapped Eintracht for Madrid in a €60million transfer ahead of the 2019-20 season, but the Serbia forward has endured a turbulent period under Zinedine Zidane with the LaLiga champions.
+Jovic swapped Eintracht for Madrid in a €60million transfer ahead of the 2019-2020 season, but the Serbia forward has endured a turbulent period under Zinedine Zidane with the LaLiga champion.

-The 23-year-old – who managed just two goals in 25 appearances in his first season in the Spanish capital – has only featured in 149 minutes of LaLiga action this term, while he has played in just five matches across all competitions amid ongoing form and fitness issues.
+The 23 year-old – who managed just two goals in 25 appearances in his first season in the Spanish capital – has only featured in 149 minutes of LaLiga action this season, while he has played in just five matches across all competitions amid ongoing form and fitness issues.

-But Jovic is set for a reunion with Bundesliga side Eintracht, for whom he scored 27 goals in 2018-19 before leaving for the Santiago Bernabeu.
+Jovic is set for a reunion with Bundesliga club Eintracht, for whhich he scored 27 goals in 2018-2019 before leaving for the Santiago Bernabeu.

 "If everything comes together, he'll soon be back with us."